Skip to main content

 Replace the example callback URL with your real webhook endpoint before you run the request.

-When async mode is enabled, the public route returns immediately instead of waiting for the workflow output.
+When callback delivery is enabled, the public route returns immediately instead of waiting for the workflow output.
+The API invoke route can return a running state:

 {